How do universities view gap years?

 DO: maintain or improve your skills

-Whatever you plan to study, it's a good idea to keep up the skills you've acquired in your subject to date, as well as ideally spending time building and developing them.DO: earn some money to fund your study
+Whatever you plan to study, it's a good idea to keep up the skills you've acquired in your subject to date, as well as ideally spending time building and developing them.If you can fit in some work experience or other super-curricular activities while on your gap year, then that will be advantageous and give you something to talk about.

 University is expensive – and your student loan might not stretch that far.
 Using your gap year as an opportunity to save up some money will be viewed positively by admissions tutors.Saving up to fund your studies "reflects very well on you as an individual, as you are demonstrating social responsibility," according to the University of Sheffield.